ijakenorton/auga/README.md

 - Function call
 - If
 - Else
+- While
+- For
 - Return
 - Add
 - Divide
 - Multiply
+- Less than
+- Greater than
 - Same (equality)
 - Print to stdout intrinsic